forbesmyester/esqlate/README.md

 ## What is it?

-Esqlate interprets a simple JSON file like the below:
+eSQLate interprets a simple JSON file like the below:

 ```json
 {